-Building a real-time big data pipeline (part 9: Spark MLlib, Python, Regression)
+Building a real-time big data pipeline (9: Spark MLlib, Regression, Python)

 Published:

-Python, or R, DataFrame exists on one machine rather than multiple machines.
-If you want to do distributed computation, then you’ll need to perform operations on Spark dataframes, and not using Python or R dataframe.
+Python, or R, data frame exists on one machine rather than multiple machines.
+If you want to do distributed computation, then you’ll need to perform operations on Spark data frames.
 This has been achieved by taking advantage of the SparkR4 or PySpark APIs.
-Spark’s dataframe object can be thought of as a table distributed across a cluster and has functionality that is similar to dataframe in R or python.
+Spark’s dataframe object can be thought of as a table distributed across a cluster and has functionality that is similar to dataframe in R or Python.

 $hadoop fs -copyFromLocal *.csv /user/adinasarapu